- Article Catalog

 As you can see, with the help of just a few tricks we were able to calculate a z-spread for over 600 instruments in less than 20 seconds - all inside Excel.
 And I hope as well that I have demonstrated that using custom event handlers in VBA is a powerful tool that helps you save time and computational resources.

-Working with Excel Templates (requires a Thomson Reuters Eikon login);
+Working with Excel Templates (requires a Refinitiv Eikon login);